 SanDisk Ultra 3D SSD

 Next is also from SanDisk, the SanDisk Ultra 3D SSD; and from its name alone, this SSD features 3D NAND technology.
 It offers sequential read speeds of up to 560MB/s and sequential write speeds of up to 530MB/s.
 It also features NCache 2.0 technology for faster burst speeds.
 Unlike the SSD Plus, the Ultra 3D offers capacity starting from 250GB, 500GB, 1TB and 2TB.
 That 1TB or 2TB capacity is great for a game drive; making games load faster compared to when installed on a mechanical disk drive.
 It comes with a 5-year limited warranty.
+This is a bit faster compared to the SSD Plus, but at the same time slightly priced higher as well.

 The SanDisk Ultra 3D SSD is available on Amazon.com here.